 Allergy Skin Prick Testing (OHIP COVERED)

-A skin prick test, also called a puncture or scratch test, checks for immediate allergic reactions to as many as 50 different substances at once.
-This test is usually done to identify allergies to pollen, mold, pet dander, dust mites and foods.
-In adults, the test is usually done on the forearm.
-Children may be tested on the upper back.
+A skin prick test, also known as a puncture or scratch test, detects immediate allergic reactions to up to 50 different substances in a single session.
+This test is commonly used to identify allergies to pollen, mold, pet dander, dust mites, and certain foods.
+For adults, the test is typically performed on the forearm, while for children, it may be conducted on the upper back.

 Penicillin Allergy Testing